Employment Contracts in Charleston, West Virginia

 Common Terms in West Virginia Employment Contracts

-An employment contract in West Virginia will typically provide for the following terms: job position description, compensation, duration of employment period (or at-will), and grounds for promotion/termination.
-Other clauses that are less common may also be contained in the contract.
+An employment contract in West Virginia will usually provide for the following terms: job position description, compensation, duration of employment period (or at-will), and grounds for promotion/termination.
+Other clauses that are less common might also be contained in the contract.
 These might include: first, an arbitration clause stating that the parties may not sue should a dispute arise regarding the employment

-Secondly, the procedures for ending employment can be stated in a "termination clause".
+Furthermore, the procedures for ending employment can be stated in a "termination clause".
 Courts may hold an employer who violates such clauses liable for wrongful termination.
-Third, confidentiality and non-compete clauses make all information obtained or work completed by an employee under contract subject to certain rules.
+Also, confidentiality and non-compete clauses make all information obtained or work completed by an employee under contract subject to particular rules.

 How Can a Charleston Lawyer Help?